Jugalll11/Valorant-Personality-Test/README.md

 # val_personality_test

-This app lets you answe a quiz and based on the answers it tells you how dogshit you are
+This app lets you answe a quiz and based on the answers it tells you how you like to play Valorant

 ## Getting Started